kanewallmann/Dreambooth-Stable-Diffusion/README.md

 This section is under live construction: if you're confused, come back in a bit - if you're still confused, ping me on Twitter and let me know what part you're struggling with!

+Some of this will seem almost patronising in tone: I'm writing this live, and trying to account for all questions I might get in advance, so apologies in advance if necessary!

 ### Step 0

 You're going to want to sign up to [Vast.AI](https://vast.ai), log in, and add a payment method.